Sexual violence in South Africa: Law

 The government of the Republic of South Africa is cognizant of this problem.
-The Bill of Rights in the Constitution of South Africa sets to ensure rights of all of the people in South Africa with the democratic values of human dignity, equality and freedom.
+The Bill of Rights in the Constitution of South Africa is intended to ensure the rights of all people in South Africa, grounded in the democratic values of human dignity, equality, and freedom.
 Furthermore, it calls for the right to freedom and security, including freedom from all forms of violence by either public or private sources and the right to bodily and psychological integrity, including reproduction and bodily security.
 South Africa is also a member of the UN Convention for the Elimination of all Discrimination Against Women, where it reported on some issues of sexual violence.
 It reported about how the Truth and Reconciliation Commission offered a platform for the voices of victims of violence and sexual violence during the Apartheid.
 It also reported details on the Judicial Authority of South Africa, where the lower courts are responsible for important issues such as sexual assault and family violence.

 The Parliament of South Africa has enacted the Criminal Law (Sexual Offences and Related Matters) Amendment Act, 2007, which has been in effect since 16 December 2007.
-The comprehensive act looks to review and amend all laws dealing with sexual offences and strengthening them.
-The preamble of the amendment calls to scrutinize the problem in South Africa, noting that the problem "is reflective of deep-seated, systemic dysfunctionality in our society".
+The comprehensive act seeks to review and amend all laws relating to sexual offences and to strengthen them.
+The preamble of the amendment calls for scrutiny of the problem in South Africa, noting that it "is reflective of deep-seated, systemic dysfunctionality in our society".
 The amendment defines sexual violence as including, but not limited to, the following forms: